Vodafone Idea makes £5.6 billion loss after provisions for government dues | MarketScreener

 Bharti Airtel's MD and CEO, India & South Asia, Gopal Vittal said: "We continue to engage with the government and are evaluating various options available to us."

-"We are hopeful that the government will take a considerate view in this matter given the fragile state of the industry," Gopal said.
+"We are hopeful that the government will take a considerate view in this matter given the fragile state of the industry," Vittal said.

 Analysts on average expected Bharti Airtel to report a loss of 11.16 billion rupees for the three months to the end of September, according to Refinitiv data.